Board Member Bios

 Katherine Walsh, PhD, MSW

 Dr. Walsh received the American Cancer Society’s Trish Greene Quality of Life Award of Excellence in 2001 and the Social Work Leadership Award from the Association of Oncology Social Work in 2002.
-She serves on the Medical Advisory Committee of the NE Division of the American Cancer Society, as Children’s Activities Coordinator for the Massachusetts We Can Weekend, an annual retreat for families affected by cancer, and on the professional advisory committee of Cancer Connection, a community organization in Northampton, Massachusetts.
+She has served on the Medical Advisory Committee of the NE Division of the American Cancer Society, as Children’s Activities Coordinator for the Massachusetts We Can Weekend, an annual retreat for families affected by cancer, and on the professional advisory committee of Cancer Connection, a community organization in Northampton, Massachusetts.